 10. Erectile Dysfunction

 12. How to perform a digital rectal exam

-You can find the new curriculum in your Medical Student Handbook and on Learn at UW.
-For your convenience, you will find links to three important videos that demonstrate the proper technique for Foley catheter insertion in men and women as well as the proper technique for performing a female genital exam.
+You can find the new curriculum in your Medical Student Handbook and on Learn@UW.
+For your convenience, you will find links to four important videos that demonstrate the proper technique for Foley catheter insertion in men and women as well as the proper technique for performing female and male genital exams.
 There are also links to some patient clinical scenarios that are fun and allow you to do more interactive computer based learning.

-In addition to learning through participation in the operating room and seeing patients in clinic, there will be several small-group learning sessions with the Urology faculty in their offices.
-Lastly, one or two of the 3:00 General Surgery Core Discussion sessions are mentored by some of the Urology faculty and cover several of the core topics that the UW Urology faculty and the AUA feel are important for all medical students to learn.
+In addition to learning through participation in the operating room and seeing patients in clinic, there will be several small-group learning sessions with the Urology faculty in the Department.
+Lastly, portions of the 12:00 General Surgery Core Discussion sessions are mentored by some of the Urology faculty and cover several of the core topics that the UW Urology faculty and the AUA feel are important for all medical students to learn.

-Before you start, Educational Programs Manager Barb Lewis will email you a copy of your schedule with information about where you should be on your first day of the rotation.
-Stop by her office to pick up a copy of The Department of Urology Medical Student Handbook for you to use during and after your rotation.
-Barb will also lend you a textbook that will help augment the information in the curriculum.
+Before you start, Educational Programs Manager Denise Mussehl will email you a copy of your schedule with information about where you should be on your first day of the rotation.
+Denise will also lend you a textbook that will help augment the information in the curriculum.
 The textbook will need to be returned when your Urology rotation is over.

-Barb will meet with you for orientation during the first afternoon of your Urology rotation.
+Denise will meet with you for orientation during the first day or two of your Urology rotation.
 She will discuss learning objectives, give you a few suggestions and let you know how faculty provides feedback throughout the rotation.